nkini/CMPS128-DistributedSystems/HW2/HW2-spec.md

 # Project 2: A single-site Key-value store

+### Due: Tuesday, April 26, 2016 - 11:59pm

+### Submission:
+HW1 instructions apply about members and contribution notes.
+Submit the Commit URL you want us to test at: http://goo.gl/forms/CgQiDjKunG.
+The person submitting the form needs to enter her/his ucsc id in the members field also.
+Strip your Commit URLs of #comment-None, ?at=master

+### Instructions

+Start with going over this post: https://piazza.com/class/ilzil5nx6mb2n8?cid=76

 For your second project you will implement a REST-accessible Key-value store (KVS).
 This piece of infrastructure will form the foundation of all future projects, which will extend it to become fault-tolerance and scalable.

 Key-value stores provide a simple storage API in which values (arbitrary data, often semi-structured documents in formats such as JSON) are stored and retrieved by *key*.
 The typical KVS API looks like: